Section 2527. Pavement Marking

 By count for grooves cut for profiled marking tape.
 Each symbol or legend groove will be counted as a complete unit.

-B. The Engineer will measure the number of stations, based on a single 4 inch width, of painted, taped, and/or removed line.
+B. The Engineer will measure the number of stations, based on a single 6 inch width, of painted, taped, and/or removed line.
 The length of each type of markings will be determined using beginning and ending points, and adjusting for breaks at side roads, median crossings, station equations, or other locations shown in the contract documents.
 The measurement for dashed and dotted lines will be adjusted to exclude skips.
-Measurement of lines wider than 4 inches will be adjusted by the quantity factor to a 4 inch line.
+Measurement of lines wider or narrower than 6 inches will be adjusted by the quantity factor to a 6 inch line.

 A. Payment for pavement marking, symbols and legends, temporary delineators, and raised pavement markers, satisfactorily placed or removed, will be at the contract unit price as follows: